filipenanclarez/AnkiStreak/README.md

 ## Features

-- **Daily Streak Counter:** An icon in the toolbar shows your current streak.
-The icon is greyed out until you complete your first review of the day, turning orange when the streak is active.
+**Daily Streak Counter**
+  - Shows your current streak
+  - Click it to open the Streak Calendar

+**Streak Calendar**
-- **Interactive Streak Calendar:** Click the toolbar icon to open a detailed calendar view of your entire streak history.
+  - A detailed calendar view of your entire streak history

-- **Streak Freezes:** A saving grace for when you forget to review.
+**Streak Freezes**
-    - You start with a set number of freezes that are automatically used on a day you forget to review.
+  - Automatically used on a day you forget to review
-    - Earn a new freeze for every 1,000 cards you review.
+  -  Earn a new freeze for every 1,000 cards you review

+**Animations**
-- **Animations:** Get a rewarding animation pop-up after your first review of the day.
+  - Get a rewarding animation pop-up after your first review of the day.

+**Share Your Progress**
-- **Share Your Progress:** Copy, download, or share your streak with others.
+  - Copy, download, or share your streak with others.

 ## Installation